 “Any chance you’re going to get to the point of all this recrimination?”
 Adima interjected acerbically, so that Kiluron thought for a moment that Kelina might actually hush her.
 The moment passed, and left Kiluron considering that the interpersonal drama was sometimes the most interesting part of these governing councils.

-“As I was saying,” Kelina continued, when she was satisfied she had glared at Adima for a sufficient length of time, “I’ve heard several reports now of persons exhibiting similar symptoms of what seems to be a very deadly disease circulating in Dervate.
+“As I was saying,” Kelina continued, when she was satisfied that she had glared at Adima for a sufficient length of time, “I’ve heard several reports now of persons exhibiting similar symptoms of what seems to be a very deadly disease circulating in Dervate.
 These victims have reported fevers, numbness of the extremities, and clamminess of skin, especially about the face and neck.
 Swollen glands have also been noted.
 Of the individuals who have so far been reported as suffering from these symptoms, only three have recovered.”

 “Just how many people have reported these symptoms?”
 Borivat asked.
 Although he was careful to keep himself aloof from the drama between Adima and Kelina, he did prefer to keep it from escaping the bounds of reason.
 Kiluron enjoyed the moment as Kelina sweated before she answered Borivat.